hmcts/service-auth-provider-java-client/README.md

   s2s-authorised:
     services: microservice1, microservice2
 ```
-ServiceAuthFilter bean is OncePerRequestFilter filter that you can add to your filter chain to authorise service
+ServiceAuthFilter bean is a `OncePerRequestFilter` filter that you can add to your filter chain to authorise a service
 request.
 The filter will expect a header with '`ServiceAuthorization: Bearer <token>`' as part of the request header that it will consume
 to approve the request.
 Any requests from services that are not in your authorised services list will deny access
 to your service and return an HTTP response status code 403 (forbidden) and for any other reasons if the token is